 31. Lucky Star Casino – I don't normally recommend casinos for a campground, but when you can get full hook-ups for free, it makes my list.
 Enough said.

-32. Keystone Lake Project – Camping on the Appalachia Bay you can’t get more beautiful then watching the sunrise to set on the water.
+32. Keystone Lake Project – Camping on the Appalachia Bay you can't get more beautiful than watching the sunrise to set on the water.

 Did I miss any really good ones in the southeast?
 Share your favorite places to camp for free below!